FAQs: Competency Assessment Supplement

 • copy so many words or ideas from a source that it makes up the majority of your work, regardless of whether you give credit

-The College considers plagiarism to be a serious matter.
+CNO considers plagiarism to be a serious matter.
 It can have serious consequences for your registration and future career.

+Your CAS submission should be mainly your own writing about your experience and not rely too much on other sources.
 Make sure you write in your own words and do not paraphrase or use quotations from any other source without indicating the author and the source.

-The Registration Committee may respond with different possible outcomes.
-It could invite you to rewrite your CAS with proper citations.
-Or, the College could refuse your request for registration on the basis that you have not demonstrated you would practise nursing with decency, honesty and integrity.
+• The Committee could refuse your request for registration on the basis that you have not demonstrated you would practice nursing with decency, honesty and integrity.

 If you are offered another opportunity to rewrite your CAS, it is very important to ensure there is no plagiarism.